Lelouch of the Rebellion Series

 Lelouch was a prince until the day his mother was murdered; his little sister

 Nunnally became paralyzed and blinded.
 Now in high school, he's bored with

 life, playing chess with rich aristocrats to stave off boredom while caring for Nunnally.
 One day, he meets a mysterious

 woman named C.C. who offers him power through a contract which he accepts; C.C

-told him that this power is called "Geass" and it can forcibly make other people obey his command.
-With this new found
+told him that this power is called "Geass" and it can forcibly make other people obey his command with eye contact.
+With

-power, he adorns a mask calling himself Zero.
-He then begins to gather warriors calling themselves the Black Knights,
+this new found power, he adorns a mask calling himself Zero.
+He then begins to gather warriors calling themselves the

-with the ultimate goal to overthrow Britannia and recreate a perfect utopia where his sister can live a life of
+Black Knights, with the ultimate goal to overthrow Britannia and recreate a perfect utopia where his sister can live a

 R2 is a direct sequel to the main series.
 Lelouch is back to his old ways of playing chess with aristocrats, his life and memories of being Zero suppressed and his sister Nunnally somehow replaced with a brother named Rolo.
 A year later, C.C. finds him and is able to restore his memories and his power.
 Remembering who he really is, he's determined to get back to doing what he'd started a year ago as well as find out what happen to his sister!